AnyLog-co/documentation/using ethereum.md

 ## Create an Account

-Use the following command to create a  new Ethereum avccount:
+Use the following command to create a  new Ethereum account:
 <pre>
 blockchain create account ethereum
 </pre>